Philip Bourne

-Philip Eric Bourne (born 1953) is an Australian bioinformatician, non-fiction writer, and businessman.
-He is currently Stephenson Chair of Data Science and Director of the School of Data Science and Professor of Biomedical Engineering and was the first associate director for Data Science at the National Institutes of Health, where his projects include managing the Big Data to Knowledge initiative, and formerly Associate Vice Chancellor at UCSD.
-He has contributed to textbooks and is a strong supporter of open-access literature and software.
-His diverse interests have spanned structural biology, medical informatics, information technology, structural bioinformatics, scholarly communication and pharmaceutical sciences.
-His papers are highly cited, and he has an h-index above 80.
+Philip Eric Bourne (22 March 1953 – 8 March 2026) was a bioinformatician, non-fiction writer and businessman.
+He was the Stephenson Chair of Data Science, director of the School of Data Science, Professor of Biomedical Engineering and the first associate director for data science at the National Institutes of Health, where his projects include managing the Big Data to Knowledge initiative, and formerly associate vice chancellor at UCSD.
+He contributed to textbooks and was a strong supporter of open-access literature and software.
+His diverse interests spanned structural biology, medical informatics, information technology, structural bioinformatics, scholarly communication and pharmaceutical science.
+His papers are highly cited with an h-index above 80.
+With over 100,000 citations, he was one of the University of Virginia's most cited researchers.

-Education
+Early life and education

-Bourne was trained as a physical chemist in the mid to late 1970s and obtained his PhD in 1979 at the Flinders University.
+Bourne was born on 22 March 1953. in London, England.
+His family immigrated to Australia in 1965 where had his secondary education in Adelaide.
+In the mid to late 1970s he obtained his PhD in physical chemistry at Flinders University in Adelaide, South Australia.

 Career and research

-After his PhD, Bourne moved to the University of Sheffield to do postdoctoral research during 1979–1981, followed by a move to Columbia University, New York, in 1981.
+After his PhD, Bourne moved to the University of Sheffield in the UK to do postdoctoral research during 1979–1981, followed by a move to Columbia University, New York, in 1981.
 In 1995 he moved to University of California, San Diego, where he was a Professor in the Department of Pharmacology.
 In 2014, he moved to NIH to become its associate director for Data Science.
 In January 2017, it was announced that he had accepted a position as director of University of Virginia's Data Science Institute.

-He is known for writing the book Unix for VMS Users (1990) and for being co-developer of the Combinatorial Extension algorithm for the three-dimensional alignment of protein structures, together with I. Shindyalov (1998).
+He was known for writing the book Unix for VMS Users (1990) and for being co-developer of the Combinatorial Extension algorithm for the three-dimensional alignment of protein structures, together with I. Shindyalov (1998).
 In 1999 he became co-director of the Protein Data Bank.
 He was president of the ISCB (2002–2003).
-He is a fellow of the American Medical Informatics Association since 2002.
-He is founding Editor in Chief of PLoS Computational Biology (2005-).
+He became a fellow of the American Medical Informatics Association in 2002.
+In 2005, he became founding Editor in Chief of PLOS Computational Biology.
 In 2007 he co-founded SciVee.
-Bourne is an editor of the popular Ten Simple Rules series of editorials published in the PLoS Computational Biology journal.
-He has served as the Associate Vice Chancellor for Innovation and Industrial Alliances and a professor of pharmacology at the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California, San Diego (UCSD).
+Bourne was an editor of the popular Ten Simple Rules series of editorials published in PLOS Computational Biology journal.
+He served as the Associate Vice Chancellor for Innovation and Industrial Alliances and a professor of pharmacology at the Skaggs School of Pharmacy and Pharmaceutical Sciences at the University of California, San Diego (UCSD).

-He is an advisor to the Hypothes.is project and associate director for Data Science at the National Institutes of Health where his projects include managing the Big Data to Knowledge initiative.
+He was an advisor to the Hypothes.is project and associate director for data science at the National Institutes of Health where his projects included managing the Big Data to Knowledge initiative.

+Personal life and death

+Bourne married Roma Chalupa in 1983 and they had two children, Scott and Melanie.
+His interests included motorcycles, flying and hiking.
+Bourne died on 8 March 2026, at the age of 72, following a protracted battle with mesothelioma.

 Publications

-Bourne is author of numerous scientific articles and book chapters and editor of the Structural Bioinformatics textbook. and Pharmacy Informatics Other publications include:
+Bourne authored numerous scientific articles and book chapters and was editor of the Structural Bioinformatics textbook. and Pharmacy Informatics.
+Other publications included: